Prof Craig Mudge AO

-Craig Mudge holds a PhD in computer science from the University of North Carolina at Chapel Hill and an undergraduate degree in mathematics, statistics, and economics from the Australian National University.
+Craig holds a degree from the ANU in mathematics and statistics and a PhD in computer science from UNC at Chapel Hill.
 His formal management education occurred at the Australian Graduate School of Management and Harvard Business School.

 Craig Mudge travels from South Australia Australia